Adresse: Kirkegata 5, 0153 OSLO

 The Boris Nemtsov Foundation presents an annual award to a person who is particularly committed to fighting for the freedom of expression and helping those who are persecuted on political, racial or religious grounds in Russia.
 The first prize is given to the opposition politician Lev Shlosberg for his fight for democratic values in the Russian Federation.

 Upon invitation, NHC has made a submission to the European Commission Neighbourhood and Enlargement Negotiations.
-The subission points out that the situation of civil and political rights in Turkey has deteriorated in 2015-2016.
+The submission points out that the situation of civil and political rights in Turkey has deteriorated in 2015-2016.
 Some of the actions and statements of senior politicians – including President Recep Tayyip Erdoğan – led to an erosion of the rule of law.
-In particular, the media and the judiciary were under pressure by the executive power, but the subission also points out challenges related to refugees, freedom of religion and belief and LGBTI.
-NHC is also concerned that the Kurdish peace process has halted.
+In particular, the media and the judiciary were under pressure by the executive power.
+The submission also points to challenges related to refugees, freedom of religion and belief and LGBTI.
+It raises concerns that the end of the Kurdish peace process will lead to further detoriation of respect for human rights.

 Authorities in Kazakhstan must immediately release all peaceful activists arrested ahead of planned protests on May 21, the Norwegian Helsinki Committee, Adil Soz, International Legal Initiative and Association for Human Rights in Central Asia said in a statement today.